rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 3. Output size: 2

-The training set consists of 25172 examples and test set of 6293 examples.
+The training set consists of 25172 examples and the test set of 6293 examples.
 Adam optimizer was used and cross entropy was used as loss function.

 Research Fields Retrieval
 -------------------------

-Our approach to get the research fields is based on TF-IDF similarity with Wikipedia articles.
+Our approach to obtaining the research fields is based on TF-IDF similarity with Wikipedia articles.
 First, a set of Wikipedia articles about different research fields using the library MediaWiki for Python was obtained.
 The list of research fields provided the Coleridge Initiative